Skip to main content

 Online

 Editor’s note: This article is updated every month by ParentMap’s calendar editor Julie Dodobara with her favorite new family activities in and around Seattle.
-It was most recently updated on Dec.
-20, 2024.
+It was most recently updated in February 2025.
 Be sure to come back next month!

 JOIN THE PARENTMAP COMMUNITY